Allocating Secret Santas with a Substitution Cipher using Clojure

 Hiding the Pairings using a Substitution Cipher

-Now that I could pair up a given list of grouped participants, I then thought about how this could be easily distributed via a print-out without anyone else knowing each others picks.
+Now that I could pair up a given list of grouped participants, I thought about how these pairings could be easily distributed via a print-out without anyone else knowing each other’s picks.
 I decided that a simple substitution cipher such as ROT13 would do the trick.
-I felt it would provide just enough friction to make it hard to work out based on a quick gaze, for example.
+I felt it would provide just enough friction to make it hard to work out based on a quick glance.

 (def ^:private lower-case